 A research network on the functional importance of tree biodiversity

-Sanne Govaert, Manon Pien, and Siebe Verholle successfully defended their MSc theses (see the publications).
-Manon and Sanne used plasticine caterpillars and tea bags to study the effects of tree species diversity and forest fragmentation on the predation of herbivores and potential litter decomposition rates in the 53 plots of the TREEWEB platform.
-Also within the TREEWEB platform, Siebe used radio tracking to investigate the home range and spatial behaviour of great tit in winter.
+Isabelle Clairhout, Sanne Govaert, Manon Pien, and Siebe Verholle successfully defended their MSc theses related to the the TREEWEB platform (see the publications) in June.
+Manon and Sanne used plasticine caterpillars and tea bags to study the effects of tree species diversity and forest fragmentation on the predation of herbivores and potential litter decomposition rates in the 53 TREEWEB plots.
+Within the TREEWEB study region, Siebe used radio tracking to investigate the home range and spatial behaviour of great tit in winter.
+Isabelle used PIT tags, RFID technology, and feeders to study the effects of supplementary feeding on the health of wild birds in the Aelmoeseneie forest.

-Corinne Deffontaine, Valérie Adriaensen and Andries Saerens successfully defended their MSc theses (see the publications).
+Corinne Deffontaine, Valérie Adriaensen and Andries Saerens successfully defended their MSc theses (see the publications) on May 24.
 They showed a higher productivity in more diverse tree assemblages and a strong crown plasticity in response to tree neighborhood competition in the FORBIO experiment, and the believe of forest managers that adaptation to climate change is urgently needed (FORBIO Climate project).

 FORBIO Climate PhD meeting